markus7017/myfiles/shelly/READMEbeta.md

 Check the README.md for supported devices.
 If you have one of those devices send me a PM and we could work on the implementation/testing.

-## Supporting new devices

 You could help to integrate and support new devices.
 In general the following information is a good start

 - open a browser and issue the following urls
 - http://&lt;device ip&gt;/settings
 - http://&lt;device ip&gt;/status

-once basic discovery is implemented the coapDiscription in the Thing properties is required
+Once basic discovery is implemented the coapDiscription in the Thing properties is required

 - enable CoIoT events within the thing configuration
 - open the thing properties ([Show Properties])